apexad/homebridge-mysmartblinds-bridge/README.md

 USE AT YOUR OWN RISK.

+## features
+1. Auto-detect all blinds setup in the app, no need to specify each blind
+2. Shows battery level for each blind (updated only when blind is open/closed)

 ## minimal configuration
 Add to platforms section of homebridge `config.json` after installing the plugin:
 ```json